Parkway Central Library: Library

 Four stories and the ground floor are currently open to the public.

 Until 2016, the library used an elevator system, similar to one used by the New York Public Library system, to retrieve books from large collections housed in the storage stacks.
 In 2014, books located in storage were transferred to the Regional Operations Center (ROC) which is open only to staff.

 Philbrick Hall

 Philbrick Hall, located on the first floor, is the fiction, popular culture and central circulation department of the library.
-The department contains the Teen Center which provides young adult fiction and non-fiction.

 Pepper Hall

 Pepper Hall houses both the literature department which contains over 100,000 volumes and the art department which maintains a collection of over 60,000 books on fine arts, crafts, collectibles and photography.

 Culinary Literacy Center

 After renovations, the 4th floor currently contains the Culinary Literacy Center, a commercial-grade kitchen used as a classroom and public education dining space which opened in June 2014.
-The concept came from Free Library of Philadelphia's President and Director, Siobhan Reardon who wanted to "create a space to advance literacy through food and cooking around a communal table".
-The other section holds the Skyline Terrence which includes a green roof.
+The concept came from Free Library of Philadelphia's president and Director, Siobhan Reardon who wanted to "create a space to advance literacy through food and cooking around a communal table".
+The other section holds the Skyline Terrace which includes a green roof.
 Another section of the floor is used as event spaces and meeting rooms.